 However, because the health of both the mother and the fetus is at stake, the benefit of inclusion in the trial must outweigh the risks, ideally by a wide margin.
 The uterine environment is highly susceptible to change, and any disruption could have unknown effects.

 Mintzes says antidepressants are a good example of a faulty model for the use of drugs during pregnancy.
 Because the bar for prescription is low, women who have mild depression may be receiving medication even when the difference in results between a placebo and medication may not be significant.

-In a meta-analysis of antidepressant clinical trials, researchers from the McGill Journal of Medicine reported, “for most patients, the difference between drug and placebo was not clinically significant.”
+In a meta-analysis of antidepressant clinical trials, researchers from the reported, “for most patients, the difference between drug and placebo was not clinically significant.”
 However, women are sometimes encouraged to stay on anti-depressants during pregnancy, or feel the need to keep taking them, Mintzes says.
 In this case, the benefits of the medication may not be worth the risk of side effects.